Aider vs Amazon Q Developer

 | Has Daily / Usage Limits |

-Aider is priced at open source.
-Amazon Q Developer is priced at free tier available; pro starts at $19/user/month, with a free entry point.
-Pay attention to daily limits — some tools throttle usage even on paid plans during heavy coding sessions.
+Aider is priced at open source, with a free entry point.
+Amazon Q Developer is priced at free tier ($0, 50 agentic requests/month) + pro $19/user/month (higher limits + admin controls), with a free entry point.
+Pay attention to daily limits, some tools throttle usage even on paid plans during heavy coding sessions.
 Check whether you can buy additional credits if you hit the ceiling mid-project.

 Which Should You Choose?